Stephen Crane: Full-time writer

 In the summer of 1891, Crane often camped with friends in the nearby area of Sullivan County, New York, where his brother Edmund occupied a house obtained as part of their brother William's Hartwood Club (Association) land dealings.
 He used this area as the geographic setting for several short stories, which were posthumously published in a collection under the title Stephen Crane: Sullivan County Tales and Sketches.
-Crane showed two of these works to Tribune editor Willis Fletcher Johnson, a friend of the family, who accepted them for the publication.
-"Hunting Wild Dogs" and "The Last of the Mohicans" were the first of fourteen unsigned Sullivan County sketches and tales that were published in the Tribune between February and July 1892.
+Crane showed two of these works to New York Tribune editor Willis Fletcher Johnson, a family friend, who accepted them for publication.
+"Hunting Wild Dogs" and "The Last of the Mohicans" were the first of fourteen unsigned Sullivan County sketches and tales published in the Tribune between February and July 1892.
 Crane also showed Johnson an early draft of his first novel, Maggie: A Girl of the Streets.

-Later that summer, Crane met and befriended author Hamlin Garland, who had been lecturing locally on American literature and the expressive arts; on August 17 he gave a talk on novelist William Dean Howells, which Crane wrote up for the Tribune.
+Later that summer, Crane met and befriended author Hamlin Garland, who had been lecturing locally on American literature and arts.
+On August 17, Garland gave a talk on novelist William Dean Howells, which Crane wrote up for the Tribune.
 Garland became a mentor for and champion of the young writer, whose intellectual honesty impressed him.
 Their relationship suffered in later years, however, because Garland disapproved of Crane's alleged immorality, related to his living with a woman married to another man.

 Stephen moved into his brother Edmund's house in Lakeview, a suburb of Paterson, New Jersey, in the fall of 1891.
 From there he made frequent trips into New York City, writing and reporting, particularly on its impoverished tenement districts.
-Crane focused particularly on The Bowery, a small and once prosperous neighborhood in the southern part of Manhattan.
+Crane focused particularly on The Bowery, a small and once prosperous neighborhood in southern Manhattan.
 After the Civil War, Bowery shops and mansions had given way to saloons, dance halls, brothels and flophouses, all of which Crane frequented.
 He later said he did so for research.
 He was attracted to the human nature found in the slums, considering it "open and plain, with nothing hidden."
 Believing nothing honest and unsentimental had been written about the Bowery, Crane became determined to do so himself; this was the setting of his first novel.
 On December 7, 1891, Crane's mother died at the age of 64, and the 20-year-old appointed Edmund as his guardian.